What is ETL Automation?

 This growing disconnect between the scale of data and the capability of traditional ETL methods has brought forth the emergence of automated ETL pipelines: automation to supercharge the ETL processes.

-In this article, we’ll delve into what is an automated ETL pipeline, explore its advantages over traditional ETL, and discuss the inherent benefits and characteristics that make it indispensable in the data engineering toolkit.
+In this article, we’ll explore what sets automated ETL pipelines apart, including its advantages over traditional ETL, and discuss the inherent benefits and characteristics that make it indispensable in the data engineering toolkit.

 What Is an Automated ETL Pipeline?